The Congress (2013 film): Plot

-At the Congress, Robin publicly voices her contrary views, upsetting everyone there.
-Shortly afterwards, the Congress is interrupted by a group of rebels ideologically opposed to the technology industry.
-They assassinate the head of the Congress.
+When asked to speak to the public at the Congress, Robin publicly voices her contrary views, upsetting everyone there before being taken by security guards.
+The Congress is then interrupted by rebels opposed to the technology industry.
+They seemingly assassinate the head of the Congress.
 During the attack, Robin is rescued by Dylan Truliner, who was Miramount's lead animator for her films.
-They escape, but she is soon captured by "Miramount Police" where Robin is later executed by Jeff as a punishment for rebelling against Miramount and the Congress.
-Still in this animated world, Robin is shown on a hospital bed, while doctors discuss her case.
-One doctor reveals that when Robin was found, she pleaded with her rescuers to execute her.
+They escape, but she is soon captured by "Miramount Police".
+Robin is seemingly executed by Jeff as a punishment for rebelling against Miramount and the Congress.
+Robin is shown on a hospital bed while doctors discuss her case.
+One doctor reveals that Robin's execution was her hallucinating, that her rescuers were from Miramount.
 The doctors decide that Robin has become so intoxicated by the hallucinogen that she must be frozen until a treatment for her condition can be found.

-Twenty years further on, Robin is revived in the animated world.
-She reunites with Dylan, who tells her that technology has improved so that anything is possible.
-People can take on whatever form they wish and the ego no longer exists.
+Twenty years later, Robin is revived while still hallucinating an animated world.
+She reunites with Dylan, who says that the hallucinogenic technology is now widespread.
+People can take on whatever form they wish through it and as a result many negative aspects of humanity no longer exist.
 Dylan and Robin fall in love and take a journey through a colorful imaginary world.
-However, Robin is still desperate to return to the real world and be with her son, Aaron.
-The only way to do that is using a suicide capsule that Dylan was given by Miramount, as his reward for twenty years of service.
-He gives it to Robin.
+However, Robin is still desperate to return to the real world and be with Aaron.
+The only way to do that is by using a capsule that blocks all hallucinogenic effects.
+It is, in the animated world, equivalent to a suicide capsule.
+Dylan negotiated for one as part of his forced retirement package from Miramount, and he gives it to Robin.

-Re-entering the real world, Robin finds herself in a dystopian environment where the inhabitants are severely dysfunctional.
-Those who are still able to cope in the real world hover over ruined cities in large airships.
+Re-entering the real world, Robin finds herself in a dystopian environment.
+A tiny elite hovers over ruined cities in large airships.
 Most people have left for an existence in the animated world.
-Aaron did it only six months earlier, when his condition left him virtually blind and deaf.
+Aaron did it only six months earlier when his condition left him virtually blind and deaf and he had given up hope of Robin's return.
 Because Aaron likely created a new identity for himself in the animated world, there is no way for anyone to find him.
-While Robin can return to an animated existence, she cannot go back to the one she left behind, including Dylan, as that world was not real, but created by her consciousness.

-On one of the ships, Dr. Barker gives Robin an inhalation ampoule that will allow her to return to the animated world.
-Taking it, Robin sees her son's entire life flash before her eyes.
-In the end, she discovers Aaron in the middle of an animated desert.
+Dr. Barker gives Robin an inhalation ampoule that will allow her to return to the animated world, though as her experiences have changed, her hallucinations will as well, and she will never be able to re-enter the same world she had left.
+Taking the drug, Robin sees Aaron's entire life flash before her eyes.
+She eventually discovers Aaron in the middle of an animated desert.